 A study of the major plant groups: annuals and perennials (home-garden-landscape), bulbs, and groundcovers.
-A major segment of the course pursues the increasingly popular interior plantscaping where interior design skills are developed along with the cultural management of these tropical plants.
+A segment of the course pursues the increasingly popular interior plantscaping where interior design skills are developed along with the cultural management of these tropical plants.
 The entire course seeks to develop identification and functional uses of herbaceous plants.
-The study of propagation and low-maintenance techniques round out the course.
+Prerequisite: none